HeyItsBATMAN/dxvk-async/README.md

 # Enabling the async pipeline compiler

 By default the async pipeline compiler is disabled.
-To enable it, set the DXVK_CONFIG_FILE environment variable to the path of a dxvk config file.
+To enable it, set the DXVK_ASYNC environment variable to 1
-Inside of the config set this variable to 'True' to enable the async pipeline compiler.
 ```
-dxvk.asyncPipeCompiler = True
+DXVK_ASYNC=1
 ```

 # Guide for Lutris